ofunkey/Advanced_Data_Storage_and_Retrieval/README.md

 ![prep ](https://github.com/ofunkey/Advanced_Data_Storage_and_Retrieval/blob/master/Surfs%20Up/Images/precipitation.png)

 ### Station Analysis
-* Calculate the total number of stations.
+* Design a query to calculate the total number of stations.
 * Find the most active stations.
 * List the stations and observation counts in descending order.
 * Which station has the highest number of observations?